Your Houston Optometrist

 Additionally, Dr. Karen served as Associate Professor at the University of Houston College of Optometry from 2000-2009.
 As a busy mother of three, she currently sees patients part-time with a concentration on comprehensive routine and medical eye care.

-Dr. Kauffman specializes in medically necessary contact lenses and challenging cases including keratoconus, post-LASIK complications, and irregular corneas.
-Dr. Kauffman is certified in corneal reshaping technology (CRT) as a non-surgical alternative to LASIK.
+Dr. Skidmore offers comprehensive vision and medical eye exams for patients 6 months and older .
+She specializes in medically necessary contact lenses and challenging cases including keratoconus, post-LASIK complications, and irregular corneas.
+She is certified in corneal reshaping technology (CRT) as a non-surgical alternative to LASIK.
 New research is showing exciting support for CRT in slowing the progression of myopia (nearsightedness).

 All of the doctors at Family Vision Solutions and Specialty Contact Lens Center have obtained the highest level of licensure granted by the Texas Optometry Board.
 Each doctor is a therapeutic optometrist (diagnoses and treats eye disease) as well as an optometric glaucoma specialist.